-An employee shall be entitled to leave of absence, without pay and without loss of seniority, up to a maximum of three (3) months when he requests such leave for good and sufficient cause.
+An employee shall be entitled to leave of absence, without pay and without loss of seniority, up to a maximum of three (3) months when they request such leave for good and sufficient cause.
 Such request shall be in writing and approved by the City.
 Applications for extension of such leave, may be granted by the City, upon application from the employee.
-(Revised March 1, 2004)